CogComNeuroSci/modeling-master/README.md

 We rely heavily on Python 3 incorporated in the Anaconda environment.
 The most recent scripts use TensorFlow 2 (TF2); I highly recommend TF2, rather than the earlier TF1.
 Several modules are required to run the scripts, but the most important softwares are:

-- Python 3 (*v.
-3.6)
+- Python 3.8
-- Anaconda 3 (*v.
-4.10.3)
+- Conda 24.11
-- TensorFlow 2 (*v.
-2.4)
+- TensorFlow 2.12

 Note that we always work with Anaconda via virtual environments.
-Our preferred editor is Spyder.
-You can use our own TensorFlow 2 environment by creating a new environment with the modelling_mac.yml or modelling_windows.yml files (in folder installation).
+Our preferred editor is Spyder 5.
+You can use our own environment by creating a new environment with the modelling24.yml files (in folder installation).

 ## Contact